History

 flu scare

 The members organized to work with the Department of Health on the Immunization Program to vaccinate hundreds of people at Jarvis Hall.
 Every year since inception, the club has donated to charity.
-The Volunteer Fire Department, Neighbor to Neighbor, H.O.M.E.S., Food for the Poor, Save the Sea Turtle and Kids in Distress have all benefitted from the Woman’s Club generosity.
+The Volunteer Fire Department, Neighbors 4 Neighbors, H.O.M.E.S., Food for the Poor, Save the Sea Turtle and Kids in Distress have all benefitted from the Woman’s Club generosity.

 Starting in the late 1990’s, the annual Silver Tea and fashion show was held in February at Jarvis Hall, becoming the club’s largest and most popular fundraiser.
 Most recently, the club began a new tradition of adopting a family at Christmas with members contributing to provide a family with food and gifts for a happy holiday.